A team of scientists has vastly extended the time window in which a liver to be transplanted can be kept waiting to reach a patient.

-Unfortunately, the process did not work with human livers, which being 200 times larger presented more risk of ice crystal formation, rendering the organ useless.
+Unfortunately, the process did not work with human livers, which being 200 times larger presented more risk of ice crystal formation, rendering the organ unusable.

 The solution of the problem

 First, limit the contact of the coolant with the air.
-The team removed oxygen from the container before pouring the liquid, eliminating any risk of crystals on the outer surface of the organ.
+The team removed oxygen from the container before pouring the liquid, eliminating any risk of crystals on the organ's outer surface.

 Second, two ingredients have been added to the original solution to specifically protect hepatocytes: trehalose helps protect cells and stabilizes their membranes.
 The glycerol supports the properties of the glucose contained in the original solution.

-Third, a new organ transport method was developed.
+Third, developed a new method of organ transport.
 The previous one involved the manual pouring of the liquid on the organ.
-The current liquid is more viscous and to pour it they used the perfusion, a method to distribute it in a more uniform and capillary way.
+The current liquid is more viscous and they used the to pour it perfusion, a method to distribute it in a more uniform and capillary way.

 This method will allow organs to travel even over long distances, reaching many more waiting patients.